rticommunity/rticonnextdds-connector-py/docs/features.rst

 .. note::
     Each version of Connector can only load add-on libraries from its corresponding Connext DDS release.
-You can see this correspondence in the :ref:`release notes<Version 1.1.0>`.
+You can see this correspondence in the :ref:`release notes`.
 For example, Connector 1.1.0 can only load Connext DDS 6.1.0 add-on libraries.